- Work With USAID

 Global Development Alliance (GDA)

 The Global Development Alliance is an innovative public-private alliance model for improving social and economic conditions in developing countries.
 It combines the assets and experience of strategic partners, leveraging their capital and investments, creativity, and access to markets, to solve complex problems facing government, business, and communities.
-Since 2001, USAID had put together more than 1,600 public-private partnerships leveraging $19 billion in public and private resources.
-Find out how to build a public-private partnership through the GDA Annual Program Statement.
+Through 2006, USAID had put together more than 600 public-private partnerships, committing $1.5 billion and leveraging $4.8 billion of partner resources.

 Through the Limited Excess Property Program (LEPP), Private Voluntary Organizations (PVOs) can acquire U.S. government excess property for use in their programs and projects overseas.
 To participate they must be registered with United States Agency for International Development (USAID) and take the equipment on an as is, where is basis.
 Through LEPP, USAID makes it possible for millions of dollars of excess property to be utilized in dozens of developing countries.